 - Surgical or medical treatment to dramatically reduce their risks of developing breast cancer.
 Surgery would involve removing both breasts.

 - Taking tamoxifen for five years could reduce the risk of breast cancer by half.
-“However, the medication can cause hot flashes, though, and what 20- or 30-year-old wants those?”
-Dr. Liu said.
+Unfortunately, this medication often causes hot flashes.

 - Prophylactic nipple-sparing double mastectomies.
-This would lower the risk of breast cancer to 0 to 5 percent but would require complex surgery with reconstruction.
+This would lower the risk of breast cancer to 0-5% but would require complex surgery with reconstruction.

 Dr. Liu acknowledged that the double mastectomy option "had to be scary for Sarah and Ashley — especially without their mom here to help them through it.

-“Generally, I don’t recommend this surgery this early in life unless the patients are very set on it,” she said.
-“A woman has to be 110 percent sure about it, given all the emotional requirements and consequences.
-I leave it up to the woman to decide, but she has to be absolutely ready, and I encourage her to think very carefully before choosing this treatment.
+"Generally, I don't recommend this surgery this early in life unless the patients are very set on it," she said.
+"A woman has to be 110% sure about it, given all the emotional requirements and consequences.
+I leave it up to the woman to decide, but she has to be absolutely ready, and I encourage her to think very carefully before choosing this treatment."

-“I always reassure my patients that it’s safe to wait and watch, until they’re ready to make the decision for surgery,” she continued.
 The BRCA2 mutation tends to have a less aggressive pattern of breast cancer, and Dr. Liu feels comfortable closely watching these patients.
-In contrast, the BRCA1 mutation can cause a more aggressive breast cancer that requires chemotherapy.
-Dr. Liu is more likely to encourage prophylactic mastectomy in patients with BRCA1.
+"I always reassure my patients that it's safe to wait and watch, until they're ready to make the decision for surgery," she continued.
+In contrast, the BRCA1 mutation can cause a more aggressive breast cancer that requires chemotherapy, so prophylactic mastectomy in patients with BRCA1 is more likely to be encouraged.

 They could wake up whole

-Dr. Liu worked in tandem with board-certified plastic surgeon Bryan Gawley, MD, a breast reconstruction expert.
-During the same surgery, he was able to perform immediate breast reconstruction using implants, essentially creating new breasts in a day for both sisters.
+Dr. Liu worked in tandem with board-certified plastic surgeon Bryan Gawley, MD, a breast reconstruction expert and independent member of the HonorHealth Medical Staff.
+During their double mastectomies, he was able to perform immediate breast reconstruction using implants, essentially creating new breasts in a day for both sisters.

 "A majority of patients undergoing breast reconstruction today often require multiple stages, beginning with the placement of temporary adjustable implants or tissue expanders," Dr. Gawley said.
 "With Ashley and Sarah, I could go directly to a permanent implant at the time of mastectomy.
 They could wake up whole."